josephluck/resourceful/README.md

 ### Usage

-In our universal code, we may then query "people" using the exact same syntax.
+In our universal code, we may then interact with our "people" resource using the exact same syntax regardless of environment.
 Imagine the following class:

 ```js
 class PeopleManager() {